abalage/ansible_collection_elasticstack_podman/README.md

 It is admittedly a transition state between [Pets and Cattle](https://www.hava.io/blog/cattle-vs-pets-devops-explained).

 Containers are used for:
- - Limiting the system resources to components (thus complying to License in case of not the Basic license is used)
+ - Limiting the system resources (CPU, RAM) to components (also being able to comply to License)
  - As a 'packaging tool' for shipping the software with its dependencies.
  - Preparing landscape when situation is getting bigger.
 Ie. [Build Kubernetes pods with Podman play kube](https://www.redhat.com/sysadmin/podman-play-kube-updates)